treasure-data/td-android-sdk/README.md

 ### Maven

-If you're using maven, please add the following directive into your pom.xml
+If you're using maven, add the following directives to your pom.xml

     <repositories>
 	  <repository>